-- Q That harks back to the coach tradition, does it not? - A Sure, sure.
+Q: That harks back to the coach tradition, does it not?

+A: Sure, sure.
 But, you know, the advertising people now they get completely away from the real historic names of cars.
-I mean, they'll call a four-door sedan a town car, you know, and they just have no conscience at all about using old custom-body terms on cars that it doesn't fit at all. - Q This tremendous esprit de corps was, however, somewhat outside the mainstream of company politics and production, was it not? - A Oh yes.
+I mean, they'll call a four-door sedan a town car, you know, and they just have no conscience at all about using old custom-body terms on cars that it doesn't fit at all.

+Q: This tremendous esprit de corps was, however, somewhat outside the mainstream of company politics and production, was it not?

+A: Oh yes.
 They called us the "Country Club Group".
 I remember one time we were experimenting with a convertible, and so we had a Packard convertible, and we had a Mercedes convertible, and we'd go to the Dearborn Inn for lunch, and we'd ride over with the top down.
 Well, evidently some jealous people high up in the company were worried that we were having too much fun at our work, and so the ruling came through that we could never go over to the Dearborn Inn anymore with the top down because it looked like we were enjoying our work too much.
-And, you know, the secretaries used to bring in-they'd make up sandwiches and stuff and bring in, and we'd have a picnic lunch outdoors.
-And, we were the only group in Ford Motor where we had girls on our bowling team, and we had girls on our golf team. - Q Really? - A Yes.
-We included the girls in everything. - Q Good.
-Was this the old Trade School or was it a newer division? - A No, this was the Trade School.
+And, you know; the Secretaries used to bring in--they'd make up s andwiches and stuff and bring in, and we'd have a picnic lunch outdoors.
+And, we were the only group in Ford Motor where we had girls on our bowling team, and we had girls on our golf team.